Louis-Aime/Milesian-calendar-VBA/README.md

 ### MILESIAN_YEAR_BASE (Year)
 Date of the day before the 1 1m of year Y, i.e. the "doomsday", at 7:30 (a.m.) for moon computations.
 * Year: the year whose base is to be computed.

+### MILESIAN_DOOMSDAY (Year, Option)
+The day of the week that is common to all "key-day" of the Milesian or Gregorian year.
+* Year: the year for which the doomsday is computed
+* Option: a number (default 0), used as DAYOFWEEK_Ext

 ### JULIAN_EPOCH_COUNT (Date)
 Decimal Julian Day from Excel time stamp, deemed UTC date.